Capacity Analysis of Linear Operator Channels over Finite Fields: Introduction

 To compare $C_{\subs}$ with $C$, we characterize, for both LOCs with a unique subspace degradation and row-space-symmetric LOCs, necessary conditions and sufficient conditions for $C_{\subs} = C$ (Theorem~\ref{the:capacitysd} and~\ref{the:non2}).
 Subspace coding is not Shannon capacity achieving for both classes of LOCs if certain Markov conditions are not satisfied.
 On the other hand, subspace coding is capacity achieving for \emph{degraded} LOCs, which has $I(X;Y)=I(\lspan{X};\lspan{Y})$ for all input distributions.
 A degraded LOC has a unique subspace degradation and is also row-space symmetric (Theorem~\ref{the:degradedrowspace}).
 The LOCs studied in \cite{silva08c, siavoshani11, nobrega11, nobrega11a} are all degraded.
 We further characterize a new class of degraded LOCs, called \emph{rank-symmetric} LOCs, and show that a LOC with a uniform-given-rank transfer matrix is always rank symmetric, but not vice versa when $T<M$ (Theorem~\ref{the:uniformeq}).

-The relationship among the major LOCs characterized in this paper is demonstrated in Fig.~\ref{fig:class}.
-Note that when $T\geq M$, a row-space-symmetric LOC has a unique subspace degradation, but when $T<M$, a row-space-symmetric LOC may not have a unique subspace degradation.
+The relationship among the classes of LOCs characterized in this paper is demonstrated in Fig.~\ref{fig:class}.
+Note that when $T\geq M$, a row-space-symmetric LOC always has a unique subspace degradation, but when $T<M$, a row-space-symmetric LOC may not have a unique subspace degradation.

 The rest of this paper is organized as follows.
 After introducing some notations and mathematical results in Section~\ref{sec:pre}, we discuss symmetry properties of LOCs and bounds on $C$ in Section~\ref{sec:mul}.
 Subspace coding for LOCs is studied in Section~\ref{sec:subspace}.
 The comparison between $C$ and $C_{\subs}$ is made in Section~\ref{sec:subspace}.
 Finally, conclusion remarks are drawn in Section~\ref{sec:con}.